doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/docs_drafts.rst

 The Software bill of materials script uses different types of detectors, depending on the configuration.
 For a description of the detectors, see :ref:`Detectors` section.
+The choice of detector will affect the detection speed and may also affect the detection coverage.

+It is possible to create a list of licenses both for the built application and for the specified directory.

 Requirements
 ************